-Motorcyclists are more vulnerable to injury from accidents than car drivers.
-Several factors contribute to this: their exposed position, lack of safety features on a motorcycle, the stability of the motorcycle and their lack of visibility mean motorcycles are more likely to be involved in an accident than cars.
-While accounting for a minority of traffic, motorcyclists account for a significant proportion of Road Traffic Accidents.
+Motorcyclists are more vulnerable to injury from accidents when compared with car drivers and other road users.
+Several factors contribute to this: their exposed position, the lack of safety features inherent on a motorcycle, the stability of the motorcycle and, at times, their lack of visibility.

-If you have been involved in a motorcycle accident as a driver or pillion passenger in the last three years, contact our expert personal injury solicitors today.
+If you have been involved in a motorcycle accident in the last three years, as a driver or passenger, contact the expert personal injury solicitors at Miller Samuel Hill Brown for advice today.

-The majority of motorcycle accidents arise from the motorbike not being seen in time.
-Drivers instinctively look for drivers and pedestrians, and fail to take account of the possibility a motorcyclist may be on the road also.
-A large proportion of accidents involving motorcycles take place near junctions and roundabouts.
+The majority of motorcycle accidents happen because the motorbike was not seen in time.
+Car drivers instinctively look for other cars and pedestrians but many fail to take account of the possibility that a motorcyclist may also be on the road.
+A large proportion of accidents involving motorcyclists take place near junctions and roundabouts:

 Motorcycles are also more vulnerable to the conditions on the road.
 Potholes, ice, loose gravel and debris are hazardous to motorcyclists to a greater extent than for cars and other road users.
 Due to the smaller size and less stable nature of the motorcycle, faults in the road surface, uneven heights between lanes, and other irregularities or unexpected objects in the road pose a serious safety threat to motorcyclists.